Greek leader seeks party backing as EU warns on cash deal hopes

 German Chancellor Angela Merkel, who is due to meet Tsipras on Wednesday along with French President Francois Hollande, has already stressed the urgent need for a settlement.

-Greece's bailout programme with the EU and International Monetary Fund expires at the end of this month, and Athens must make a 1.6 billion euro (£1.17 billion) debt repayment to the IMF by then, money that it currently does not appear to have.
+Greece's bailout program with the EU and International Monetary Fund expires at the end of this month, and Athens must make a 1.6 billion euro debt repayment to the IMF by then, money that it currently does not appear to have.

 Tsipras issued his call for unity at a meeting of Syriza's political committee, which represents the party's factions ranging from pro-Europeans to hardline communists.